KatePaulauskas/trade-tracker/README.md

 ![Initial Color Palette](media/initial-color-pallete.jpeg)

-However, after running test to check the site text colors against their backgrounds for contrast using the Adobe Color [Contrast Checker](https://color.adobe.com/), an issue was identified with one of the colors:
+However, after running the test to check the site text and icon colors against their backgrounds for contrast using the [Adoby Color Contrast Checker](https://color.adobe.com/create/color-contrast-analyzer), an issue was identified with one of the colors:

 ![Contrast Checker: gray on white](media/contrast-checker-gray-on-white.jpeg)

-Therefore a darker shade was chosen and the color #868289 was replaced with 535361:
+Therefore a darker shade was chosen and the color #868289 was replaced with #535361:

 ![Improved Color Palette](media/new-color-pallete.jpeg)

-The rest of the testings on the contrast between text colors against their backgrounds returned positive results.
+The rest of the testings on the contrast between text colors against their backgrounds with the [Adoby Color Contrast Checker](https://color.adobe.com/create/color-contrast-analyzer) returned positive results.

 Beige color on dark-blue background: